Through you, Nature becomes Aware of Itself.Eckhart Tolle

 There are many ways to live your life.
 One is as though nothing is a miracle.
 The other is as though everything is a miracle. ~ Albert Einstein

-Signs and symbols.
-They seem to be abundant at times, and then sometimes not.
-For me, it feels like I’m much more aware of their presence when I am slowed down.
-The quieter I am, the more “tuned in,” “in the flow,” and appreciative “there are no coincidences,” I am.
+Signs and symbols: abundant at times, absent at others.
+For me, I’m much more aware of their presence when I slow down.
+The quieter I am, the more “tuned in,” “in the flow,” and appreciative of the whole “there are no coincidences” thing I am.
 The clock is often at 11:11 or 3:33.

-And then there is the hard side of that reality, which is having felt that connectivity at times, and then not feeling it, but wanting to.
+The hard side of that reality is in having felt that connectivity, and then not feeling it, but wanting to.
 Or worse, needing to.
 I have been in both places.

-After my dad died, there was quite a display in the ocean right off of our cottage, including rainbows and a shark and dozens of diving pelicans all day long.
+After my dad died, there was quite a display in the ocean outside our cottage: rainbows and a shark and dozens of diving pelicans all day long.
 I stepped outside with a relative to show her the display of soaring, diving, and feeding birds.
 It was a spectacle beyond description.
 She turned to me and said, “My son sends us rainbows; now you’ve got your pelicans.”

 With no pelicans up north, I often feel that “pelican presence” in Canadian geese or lakegulls.
-The formation of the birds had always been the mesmerizing piece to my air force flight instructor father, so many representations can fit that bill for me.
-The question is: am I making something of nothing, or is there really something there?
-And that is where two factors come in, in my humble opinion:
+The formation of the birds was always the mesmerizing piece to my air force flight instructor father.
+So many representations can fit that bill for me.
+But am I making something of nothing, or is there really something there?
+That is where two factors come in, in my humble opinion:

-First, is that we are human and we are oriented toward doubt and scrutiny of belief.
-Or at least I am.
-It’s called overthinking, which is precisely why I work on this practice of getting out of my head.
-As my friends and family and those who know me well can tell you, it is a practice that is far from perfection.
-It’s all about returning to your heart, and easy to drift back to our thoughts and unconscious living.
-It’s a practice of return; every day, every hour, every minute, every moment.
+First, we are human and we are oriented toward doubt and scrutiny of belief.
+At least I am.
+It’s called overthinking, and it’s precisely why I work on this practice of getting out of my head.
+As my friends and family and those who know me well will attest, it is a practice far from perfection.
+It’s all about returning to our hearts, resisting the drift back to our thoughts and unconscious living.
+It’s a practice of return: every day, every hour, every minute, every moment.

-With my mom there were double rainbows and butterflies.
-She was buried with a butterfly that I’d found at the beach in her hand.
-Now they appear everywhere; a mile off shore they fly onto a boat I’m on; yesterday as I went to write this, one fluttered right to me.
+With my mom, there were double rainbows and butterflies.
+She was buried with a butterfly in her hand; I’d found it at the beach.
+Now they appear everywhere: a mile offshore, they’ll fly onto a boat as I ride; yesterday, as I began writing, one fluttered right to me.
 It’s crazy.
-Lotta pictures of them texted between me and my siblings.
+Many butterfly pictures texted between my siblings and me.

-In January I was walking with my brother, and my sister was on speaker phone, all in town to sort through my mom’s “estate,” (namely a childhood home full of memories.)
-As we were walking down the street, a service vehicle with a gargantuan monarch butterfly drove past us.
-And then, it turned in the driveway right in our path, only to backup and turn back in the direction from which it came.
+In January, my siblings were in town to sort through my mom’s “estate,” (namely a childhood home full of memories).
+As we were walking down the street, a service vehicle with a gargantuan monarch butterfly on its door drove past us.
+It turned into the driveway right in our path, only to backup and turn back in the direction from which it came.
 What the heck?
-Dead of winter and the biggest butterfly you have ever seen–4 foot wingspan- turned and stops right in our path.
-I think one of us said, “You’ve got to be kidding me, while the other said, “Hello Mom.”
+Dead of winter and the biggest butterfly you have ever seen – four-foot wingspan – turned and stopped right in our path.
+I think one of us said, “You’ve got to be kidding me,” while the other said, “Hello, Mom.”

-The key is to have faith, or as Einstein says, “to believe in miracles.”
-I am a believer that the more I can get out of my head and into my heart, where that bigger than me lives, the way better directed I am.
-And remembering to have faith, which is different than knowledge.
-Just like courage is being scared and doing something anyway; faith is not knowing and believing anyway.
+The key is to have faith or, as Einstein says, “to believe in miracles.”
+The more I can get out of my head and into my heart, where that bigger than me lives, the far better directed I am.
+Remembering to have faith, which is different than knowledge, also helps.
+Just like courage is feeling fear and doing something anyway, faith is not knowing and believing anyway.

-I often think about the scandal that came out in Time magazine years ago, after Mother Teresa’s death and her journals were found.
-I think they were even published.
+I often think about the scandal that came out in Time Magazine years ago around Mother Teresa’s journals.
+They were found after her death; I think they were even published.
 (Ugh.
 Not nice!)
-Mother Teresa wrestled with doubt, and apparently went long periods of time not feeling God’s presence.
+Mother Teresa wrestled with doubt and apparently experienced time not feeling God’s presence.
 The article, if I remember correctly, jumped all over her faithlessness.
 What a joke.
-She clearly went long periods of time not feeling any sort of divine connection, but she wrestled that doubt out on paper, during long dark nights of her soul.
-And, by day, she went about doing her work… in good faith, might I add.
+She clearly went long periods of time not feeling any sort of divine connection, but she wrestled that doubt out on paper during long, dark nights.
+And, by day, she went about doing her work – in good faith, might I add.

-Yesterday I was planning on writing about something else.
-Then a butterfly flew by.
-I went to take a picture for my sister, but the phone rang.
+Yesterday, I was planning to write about something else.
+Then, a butterfly flew by.
+I reached for my phone to take a picture for my sister, but then it rang.
 It was her, thinking of me.
-When we got off I decided I would write about signs and intuition, and as I did a friend called inviting me to stop by a book signing last night on the very subject, in Winnetka, during the exact time when I needed to be waiting out a lacrosse practice down there.** Life’s funny like that sometimes.
+When we got off, I decided to write about signs and intuition, and as I did, a friend called inviting me to a book signing on the very subject, during the exact time when I needed to be waiting out a lacrosse practice nearby.** Life’s funny like that sometimes.
 To me, it feels a lot better and less arbitrary when I am in the flow, tuned into these universal efficiencies.

 “Nobody can conceive or imagine all the wonders there are unseen and unseeable in the future.” ~ Francis P. Church